wizgrav/clubber/README.md

 * 8 - Adaptive low threshold relative to absolute limits
 * 9 - Adaptive high threshold relative to absolute limits

-If a **template** is not specified it defaults is **0123**, the first four measurements from the collection.
+If a **template** is not specified it defaults is **0123**, the first four measurements from the set.
 The length of the string | array provided as the template defines the size of the resulting vector and the internally used Float32Array.

 Bands also provide exponential smoothing for the measurements which is controlled by the **smooth** option.
 This takes an element array of normalized floats, same length as the template property, to use as factors for the smoothing of each respective measurement.
 A value of 1 means instant change and as it goes down to 0 it smooths more.